iquety/console/docs/en/06-using-the-arguments.md

 ### 1.2.
 Standalone argument

-These are single values, specified within the command line.
+These are single values, specified within the routine line.
 These values do not belong to any valid options.

 For example: